 Well, all through college I stayed on birth control pills and when I met this guy towards the end of my college years who would later become my husband, I thought that once we got married I would get off of birth control pills and get pregnant, easy.
 I soon found out that it wasn’t as easy as I thought.
-Because I was on birth control for over 6 years, I thought that by stopping the pills right before my wedding day it would allow me to get pregnant on my honeymoon and my new husband and I would soon be announcing that we are expecting.
+Because I was on birth control for over 6 years, I thought that stopping the pills right before my wedding day it would allow me to get pregnant on my honeymoon, and my new husband and I would soon be announcing that we are expecting.

-Searching for Answers
+Searching for answers

 Fast forward 3 1/2 years into our marriage and still no baby.
-My OB/GYN recommended I start taking clomid so we did that twice.
+My OB/GYN recommended I start taking Clomid so we did that twice.
 Still no luck and no baby.
 She then recommended that I go to Shady Grove Fertility.

 So I called and made that first appointment with the Annapolis office to see Dr. McKeeby.
 I went through a series of tests to determine what was going on so Dr. McKeeby could best treat my case.
 It was determined that I had some signs of PCOS and endometriosis and I had a cyst on both ovaries, but nothing to be alarmed about.

-From October 2012 (when we started at Shady Grove Fertility) to about March or April 2013 we tried clomid (again) with timed intercourse and went in for monitoring.
+From October 2012 (when we started at Shady Grove Fertility) to about March or April 2013 we tried Clomid (again) with timed intercourse and went in for monitoring.
 What a job that became and it was unsuccessful.
 Then in May 2013 the cyst on one of my ovaries became really enlarged and I was told to stop treatments and have it removed by my OB/GYN.

 Fortunately, my husband was the one who administered my injections and he was more nervous than I was.
-He hated giving me injections because I would tense up when the needle would go in and having to watch the needle puncture my skin and sometimes bleed wasn’t a pretty site for him to look at every day.
+He hated giving me injections because I would tense up when the needle would go in and having to watch the needle puncture my skin and sometimes bleed wasn’t a pretty sight for him to look at every day.
 It became like a chore that we did every night.
-A couple of times I didn’t want to have the injection because I was sore and too lazy to get up to ice myself, gather all the materials etc. but we did what we had to do in order to bring our baby into the world.
+A couple of times I didn’t want to have the injection because I was sore and too lazy to get up to ice myself, gather all the materials, etc. but we did what we had to do in order to bring our baby into the world.